Polymer/old-docs-site/app/2.0/docs/devguide/templates.md

 -   Conditional template (`dom-if`).
 Stamps its contents if a given condition is true.
 -   Auto-binding template (`dom-bind`).
 Allows data binding outside of a Polymer element.

+**2.0 tip.** The data binding helper elements are bundled in to the backward-compatible, `polymer.html` import.
+If you aren't using the legacy import, you'll need to import the helper elements you're using.
+{.alert .alert-info}

 ## Template repeater (dom-repeat) {#dom-repeat}

 The template repeater is a specialized template that binds to an array.